Mental health and self-harm (1/2)

 - Challenge your thinking.
 Is what you are thinking helpful or useful?
 What effect is your thinking having on you?
 How would someone else view the situation?
 What other, better ways are there of looking at this situation?

 Live in the present

 Bad things might have happened to you in the past but don’t let them rule you in the present.
 If you find yourself often thinking about the past, make a conscious effort to stop.
 You can’t change what’s already happened.
 That means letting go of mistakes you've made.
 You can be sure the other people around at the time aren't still thinking about it.
-Focus on how you can avoid making the same mistakes in the future.
+Focus on how you can avoid making the same mistakes - if it even was avoidable - in the future.
 Accept that things happened a certain way and think about how you can make life better now.

 Make a plan

 Think about the things you’d like to do and places you’d like to visit.
 Start to make a plan of action to realise these ideas.
-You'll feel motivated if you things to look forward to and work towards.
+You'll feel motivated if you have things to look forward to and work toward.
 Perhaps you want to go to university but have been too afraid to apply.
 Maybe you want to go on a holiday.
-What about something smaller like feeling confident enough to go on a date, or even just go to a restaurant you’ve always wanted to try?
+What about something smaller like feeling confident enough to go on a date, or even just to go to a local restaurant you’d like to try?
 Set yourself goals, big or small, and think about how you can work toward them.

-There are lots of good self-help books out there that can help you build confidence, deal with depression, become more assertive etc. It's well worth having a look around and finding a book that inspires you.
+There are lots of good self-help books out there that can help you build confidence, deal with depression, and become more assertive.
+It's well worth having a look around and finding a book that inspires you.

 Your doctor may decide to prescribe you medication to help relieve the symptoms of depression and/or anxiety.
-Medication won’t solve the underlying problems or fix what’s bothering you, but it can help to balance your moods and relieve anxiety so that you can work on more long-term treatments, such as counselling.
-Don’t be scared of a little help from medication to set you on the right path.
+Medication won’t solve the underlying problems or fix what’s bothering you, but it can help to balance your moods and relieve anxiety so that you can work on more long-term treatments such as counselling.
+Don’t be scared of a little help from medication if your doctor thinks it's a good idea.
 They are not forever.